Professor Kevin Theakston

 I am a specialist in British government and politics.
 I have a long-standing interest in Whitehall, the civil service and government ministers, and have written several books on those subjects.
 British prime ministers are a major focus of my current research and teaching.
 My latest single-authored book was on the lives and careers of former prime ministers from the 18th century to the present.

 I am also interested in constitutional issues and constitutional reform, and in the life and career of Sir Winston Churchill, and have written on those subjects too.
 Some of my work has a strongly historical character and I am a Fellow of the Royal Historical Society.
-But I am also regularly interviewed by the mass media about contemporary political issues and developments, appearing on or being quoted by BBC radio programmes, Sky News and many newspapers.
+But I am also regularly interviewed by the mass media about contemporary political issues and developments, appearing on or being quoted by BBC radio programmes, Sky News and in the press in the UK and internationally.

 My teaching interests cover institutional, constitutional and historical aspects of British government.
 I teach on undergraduate modules on 'British Politics', 'British Central Government', and 'Prime Ministers and British Politics'.
 I also teach on the postgraduate module 'Developments in British Politics'.

-I am currently supervising postgraduate research on the leadership of John Major as prime minister 1990-97; Decentring decision making: Sure Start and New Labour; and the Conservative Party in Opposition 2005-10.
+I am currently supervising postgraduate research on the leadership of John Major as prime minister 1990-97; the Labour Government 1997-2010 and ballistic missile defence; the leadership of the Liberal Democrats from Ashdown to Clegg.

 I welcome research applications and proposals on projects relating to British politics and government, political leadership, constitutional issues, and political biography.

-- Theakston, K. (2010) After Number 10 Former Prime Ministers in British Politics.
+- Theakston, K. (2010) After Number 10 Former Prime Ministers in British Politics4.
 Palgrave Macmillan.

-- Theakston, K. (2004) Winston Churchill and the British constitution.
+- Theakston, K. (2004) Winston Churchill and the British constitution5.
 Politico's Publishing.

 Chapters in Books